rotationalio/rotational.io/content/en/blog/2022-12-05-go-serialization-formats.md

 Because everyone loves benchmarks, we decided to put each of the serialization formats mentioned above to the test using Golang.

 We created three different data structs: small (5 items), medium (20 items), and large (45 items).
-We were sure to use a range of data types (strings, integers, booleans, and time), but since time can be a little tricky with protocol buffers, we used strings to represent time in this experiment.
+We were sure to use a range of data types (strings, integers, booleans, and time).
+For the protocol buffers, we used strings to represent time in this experiment instead of using [Timestamp](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Timestamp).
 Finally, we compared JSON, BSON, and MessagePack both in their raw and gzipped form.

 Now, let's take a look at the results!